mtao/nyu-intro-to-computer-science/slides/starter-kit.md

 Emacs is a plain text editor that can be run from the command line.
 Vim is another.

-If you want to have the most fun with the \*NIX command line, use Emacs/Vim instead of VS Code.
+If you want to have the most fun with the \*NIX command line, use Emacs/Vim instead of Eclipse.

 ---